BSO

 Blind Justice

 Well, the new Hampden County District Attorney Mark G. Mastroianni was sworn in this morning, and we all wish him good luck in the performance of his difficult duties.
-At least we can say that he will probably do a better job than the man he defeated for the office, Steve Buoniconti, a notorious hack with close connections to some of the sleaziest people in the Valley.
+At least we can say that he will probably do a better job than the man he defeated for the office, Steve Buoniconti, a notorious hack with close connections to some of the sleaziest characters in the Valley.
 However, we can't welcome the new D.A. without a few parting words of commentary about the one headed out the door.

 That would be William Bennett (above) who has occupied the office since 1990, despite a campaign promise that he would serve no more than two terms.
 Bennett deserves credit for professionalizing the office, which was run like a personal fiefdom by his scandal plagued predecessor Matty Ryan.
 Frankly, it wasn't hard for Bennett to look good following that act.